 Remember to keep your first aid kit up to date.
-Replace used items and check use-by dates of all medicines.
+Replace used items and check use-by dates of all medicines held in your locked cupboard.
 Throw away anything past its use-by date.

 First aid manual

-An easy-to-use guide can help refresh your memory when panic and a crying child make it hard to remember what to do.
-You could print out this HSE child safety first aid guide and keep it with your first aid box.
+It can be hard to remember what to do when you're in a panic and your child is crying.
+An easy-to-use guide can help refresh your memory .
+Print out the HSE child safety first aid guide (PDF, 3.1 MB, 4 pages) and keep it with your first aid box.

 Emergency phone numbers list